 József has worked on climate change for 17 years and has held management positions since 1997.
 He was responsible for overseeing all national, EU and international climate policy implementation in Hungary until 2012.
 He led the work of the Hungarian EU Presidency on climate policy in 2011.
 He was the deputy head of the Cyprus EU Presidency team on climate policy in 2012 and was Advisor to the Lithuanian and then the Hellenic EU Presidency teams on climate policy in 2013 and in 2014 respectively.
 He was regional policy coordinator of CEE Bankwatch Network between 1997-2003.
 From 2003 he was head of unit, then head of the Department of Climate Change at the Hungarian Ministry of National Development, where he led a team of 20 people and was responsible for overseeing all national, EU and international climate policy implementation in Hungary.
 He led the work of the Hungarian EU presidency on climate policy in 2011, he was the deputy head of the Cyprus EU Presidency team on climate policy in 2012 and was Advisor for the Lithuanian EU Presidency on climate policy in 2013.
 He has participated in international climate negotiations since 2000 and was vice-chair of the SBI of the UNFCCC between February 2006 and December 2007.
 He holds an MA in International Affairs from Columbia University, and an MSc in Environmental Sciences and Policy from Central European University.
 He lives in a passive house and is Director of the Hungarian Passive House Association.
 He is fluent in English and has an intermediate level of Russian and German.

 István is a climate policy professional with over 15 years of experience in climate policy development and management on a global, European and national level.
 Between 2005 and 2011 he worked in the European Commission's DG Climate Action in Brussels where he was in charge of regulating and overseeing the EU ETS registry system.
 In 2011, he was delegated by the EU to the climate policy team of Hungary’s EU presidency.
 Since 2011 he is based in Budapest and is working at Klimapolitika where he has advised government clients on ETS and climate policy-related issues in Kazakhstan, China, Ukraine, Moldova and Hungary.
 He also regularly collaborates on climate policy-related research projects with various international think tanks, such as Ecologic, Climate Strategies or IDDRI.
-In addition to his role in Klimapolitika, he also served as the founding director of the non-profit Hungarian Energy Efficiency Institute between 2011 and 2015.
+In addition to his role in Klimapolitika, he is also the founder and managing director of the non-profit Climate Strategy 2050 Institute (www.csi2050.eu).
 Since 2015 he is the Co-Chair of Energiaklub Climate Policy Research Institute on a pro-bono basis.
 With degrees in urban planning, law and political science, he has published several academic papers and articles about emissions trading, and climate policy in general.
 He regularly speaks about climate policy at conferences and in the media.
 He is fluent in English, French, German and Italian.

 Ágnes has worked as an environmental economist for think tanks, national government and the European Commission.
 She has been with Klimapolitika since 2012 where she has worked on various projects in the Western Balkans and Ukraine.
 Her main focus currently is on low emissions development, but she has also been involved in setting up the EU ETS in Hungary, enhancing the climate performance of EU funding, and international climate negotiations.
 She has an MSc in Economics with a specialisation in environmental economics and public policy, and is currently pursuing a PhD in environmental policy at Central European University.
 She is contributing author to two chapters of the IPCC 5th Assessment Report Working Group III.